lisheld/OracleAI/README.md

-# OracleGPT: A sports trading analyst
+# OracleAI: A sports trading analyst
 Made for @0racleBets.
 Uses OpenAI to parse input and determine desired information, and OddsAPI to fetch live odds.
 ## General Info:
 OracleGPT does not have any specific syntax requirements, the information just needs to be in the message.